Curtis-Hatter/TRACK-STAR/README.md

 # TRACKSTAR
 ## *Track Your Online Orders All in One Place!*

-*Technologies used: Javascript, Heroku, XML-JS, Handlebars, Adobe Illustrator*
+*Technologies used: Javascript, Axios Heroku, XML-JS, Handlebars, Adobe Illustrator*

 ------------

 Link to TRACK STAR application : https://track-star-2021.herokuapp.com/

 ------------

 Our initial brain storming session lead us down some interesting paths.
 Originally, we wanted to create an app that would provide pairings for different types of snacks with different types of alcoholic beverages.
 We also wanted to add functionality for users to create profiles, and add their own drink + snack pairing.
 Once we realized the scope of a project that size, we quickly scrapped it for our backup.